 Tuco’s headquarter’s stands out thanks to the art on the side of the building.
 Java Joe’s is really a local coffee shop that serves up great breakfast food, baked goods and some live music from time to time.

 Start or end your self-guided Breaking Bad tour here, this is where Walter and Jesse first parked their RV meth lab and where important final scenes were filmed.
 The dry, rocky terrain of the To’hajiilee Reservation is both isolated and beautiful.

 La Palomita Park

-This quiet, peaceful park is where Mike takes his Granddaughter to play many times throughout the show.
+Another of the top Breaking Bad tour stops is this quiet, peaceful park.
+This is the park where Mike takes his Granddaughter to play many times throughout the show.
 There was no one else there when we went and it’s a great spot to chill for a while.

 Zen Nail Spa